By 2030, 80 million Americans will be over 65. We're building the infrastructure to keep grandma home.

 Zingage builds AI agents that automate back-office operations for the largest home care companies in America — intake, scheduling, care coordination, compliance, patient engagement.
 All of it.

-Adding 7 figures in ARR every month.
+Seven figures of new ARR every month.
 Partnerships with the largest platforms in the industry. ~20 people.
 Based in New York City.

 The largest home care provider in the Pacific Northwest called us.